cypherium/cvm/README.md

 * Registers are 256-bit each in size

 ## Call Convention
 If a contract is invoked by another contract, it will be provided with a message containing the input parameters.
+The message will be comprised of the last N registers up to register 65535 and the N is specified in the register 65536.
 When the contract terminates normally, it is possible to pass results back its caller.
 Upon returning, the last register of the caller contains the number of registers (N) that stores the information from its latest callee.
-Therefore, the registers 65536-N to 65535 store the information passed from the callee.
+Therefore, the last N registers up to 65535 store the information passed from the callee.

 ## Instruction Sets
 * 256 (0x100) opcodes,